-Currently, MORE BRANCHES THAN ROOTS is only available in Spanish; however, an English translation is in the works.
+Currently, MORE BRANCHES THAN ROOTS is only available in Spanish.
+An English translation is in the works.

 FURTHER READING, EXPLORATION VISIT: https://masramasqueraices.com/

-* Article is based “Mas Ramas Que Raices … Errol Montes Pizarro,” which originally appeared on the website 80 Grados (PrensainPrisa) in May 2018.
-Also, the Spanish to English translation is mine.
+* Article is based on “Mas Ramas Que Raices … Errol Montes Pizarro,” which originally appeared on the website 80 Grados (PrensainPrisa) in May 2018.
+Also, the translation is mine.